-- (a) The Tribe expressly represents that as of the date of the undersigned's execution of this Compact the undersigned has the authority to execute this Compact on behalf of the Tribe, including any waiver of sovereign immunity and the right to assert sovereign immunity therein, and will provide written proof of such authority and of the ratification of this Compact by the tribal governing body to the Governor no later than thirty (30) days after the execution of this Compact by the undersigned. - (b) The Tribe further represents that it is (i) recognized as eligible by the Secretary of the Interior for special programs and services provided by the United States to Indians because of their status as Indians, and (ii) recognized by the Secretary of the Interior as possessing powers of self-government. - (c) In entering into this Compact, the State expressly relies upon the foregoing representations by the Tribe, and the State's entry into the Compact is expressly made contingent upon the truth of those representations as of the date of the Tribe's execution of this Compact through the undersigned.
-If the Tribe fails to timely provide written proof of the undersigned's aforesaid authority to execute this Compact or written proof of ratification by the Tribe's governing body, the Governor shall have the right to declare this Compact null and void.

-(d) This Compact shall not be presented to the California State Legislature for a ratification vote until the Tribe has provided the written proof required in subdivision (a) to the Governor.
+- the undersigned has the authority to execute this Amended Compact on behalf of the Tribe. - (b) The Tribe further represents that it is (i) recognized as eligible by the Secretary of the Interior for special programs and services provided by the United States to Indians because of their status as Indians, and (ii) recognized by the Secretary of the Interior as possessing powers of self-government. - (c) In entering into this Amended Compact, the State expressly relies upon the foregoing representations by the Tribe, and the State's entry into this Amended Compact is expressly made contingent upon the truth of those representations as of the date of the Tribe's execution of this Amended Compact through the undersigned.
+If the Tribe fails to timely provide written proof of the undersigned's aforesaid authority to execute this Amended Compact and written proof of ratification by the Tribe's General Council as provided in subdivision (a), the Governor shall have the right to declare this Amended Compact null and void. - (d) Notwithstanding any other provision of law, this Amended Compact shall not be submitted to the Secretary of the Department of the Interior for review and approval pursuant to 25 U.S.C. § 2710(d)(8), until the Tribe has provided the written proof required in subdivision (a) to the Governor and the Governor has authorized the California Secretary of State to submit this Amended Compact to the Secretary of the Department of the Interior for review and approval under IGRA.